ericsonga/Ex3SecondPost/_sources/posttestOrderCode.rst

 Examples
 ============

-For the data shown in Figure 1 below, the trail segment firsting at index 7 and lasting at index 9 has values ranging from 70 to 75.
-Because the difference between 75 and 70 is less than 10 it is considered stable.
-The trail segment firsting at index 7 and lasting at index 10 has values ranging between 70 and 80.
-Because the difference between 80 and 70 is equal to 10, the trail segment is also considered stable.
+For the data shown in Figure 1 below, the trail segment starting at index 7 and ending at index 9 has values ranging from 70 to 75.
+Because the difference between 75 and 70 is less than 10 it is considered level.
+The trail segment starting at index 7 and ending at index 10 has values ranging between 70 and 80.
+Because the difference between 80 and 70 is equal to 10, the trail segment is also considered level.
-The trail segment firsting at marker 2 and lasting at marker 12 has values ranging between 50 and 120 meters.
+The trail segment starting at marker 2 and ending at marker 12 has values ranging between 50 and 120 meters.
 Because the difference between 120 and 50 is greater than 10, this trail segment is not considered level.

 .. figure:: Figures/trailMarkers.png